click here for teachings on the daily Gospel readings

 Luke 21:25-28, 34-36

 Abbreviations: NABRE (New American Bible Revised Edition), NJB (New Jerusalem Bible), RSVCE (Revised Standard Version Catholic Edition), IBHE (Interlinear Bible Hebrew-English), IBGE (Interlinear Bible Greek-English), or LXX (Greek Septuagint Old Testament translation).
 CCC designates a citation from the Catechism of the Catholic Church.
-The words LORD or GOD rendered in all capital letters is, in the Hebrew text, God's Divine Name YHWH (Yahweh).
+The words LORD or GOD rendered in all capital letters is, in the Hebrew text, God's Divine Name, YHWH (Yahweh).

-The Theme of the Readings: By Perseverance You Will Secure Your Lives
+The Theme of the Readings: By Perseverance, You Will Secure Your Lives

-In the First Reading, the prophet Jeremiah gives the people of God the promise of a Davidic Messiah who will re-establish justice and peace in the land and shepherd a spiritually renewed covenant people.
 The Responsorial Psalm reminds us that God is merciful to sinners and gracious to the humble.
-When we are depressed by injustice in the world, weighed down by personal suffering, and tempted to lose patience in waiting for the Lord's return, we should make verse 5 of the Responsorial Psalm our prayer.
-We should cry out: Guide me in your truth and teach me, or you are God my Savior.
+When we are depressed by injustice in the world, weighed down by personal suffering, and tempted to lose patience in waiting for the Lord's return, we should make our prayer verse 5 of the Responsorial Psalm.
+We should cry out: Guide me in your truth and teach me, for you are God my Savior.
 For you I wait all the long day, because of your goodness, LORD (NABRE).

 In the Second Reading, St. Paul writes about the necessity of persevering in holiness until Christ returns.
-Paul speaks in the "name of Christ" and refers to Jesus's doctrine on righteous moral behavior based on love of God and love of neighbor.
+Paul speaks in the "name of Christ" and refers to Jesus's doctrine on righteous moral behavior based on the love of God and the love of our neighbor.
 We need to pray for this kind of persistence in holiness for each other so, in answer to Jesus's question in Luke 17:8b, "But when the Son of man comes, will he find any faith on earth?" our response will be a resounding "Yes!"

 The First Reading Jeremiah 33:14-16 ~ The Promised Messiah and the New Jerusalem